 Map of WPP in Texas: NPS Project Viewer

 Plum Creek has high nutrient (nitrogen and phosphorus) concentrations and is impaired by high E. coli bacteria levels.
-According to the Texas Commission on Environmental Quality (TCEQ) Texas Water Quality Inventory and 303(d) List, Plum Creek does not meeting water quality standards for aquatic life, contact recreation, and fish consumption.
+According to the Texas Commission on Environmental Quality (TCEQ) Texas Water Quality Inventory and 303(d) List, Plum Creek does not meet water quality standards for aquatic life, contact recreation, and fish consumption.
 The TCEQ updates these data sets every two years.

 Non-point source pollution does not come from a specific source.
 Instead, it originates from many places, or from a widespread area.
 We all contribute to non-point source pollution when we improperly use or dispose of fertilizers, pesticides, oils, grease, pet or animal wastes, and trash.
 In many communities, these pollutants are transported to local waterways via storm drains.

-As rain flows over roads, sidewalks and lawns, it can pick up debris, chemicals, dirt, and other pollutants in its path.
+As rain flows over roads, sidewalks, and lawns, it can pick up debris, chemicals, dirt, and other pollutants in its path.
 This stormwater is NOT cleaned before it reaches campus creeks and lakes that connect to groundwater reservoirs.
-In Plum Creek and across the nation polluted stormwater runoff is one of the greatest threats to clean water.
+In Plum Creek and across the nation, polluted stormwater runoff is one of the greatest threats to clean water.

 Non-point Sources of Pollution